s-zeid/site/projects/appbackup/index.md

 ---
 # vim: set fdm=marker fmr=[[[,]]]:
 layout:   page
 title:    AppBackup
 icon:     icon.png
+og-image: Square-Logo-Small.png

 description: >
  AppBackup is an app for jailbroken iOS devices that lets you back up and